 In consideration of the opportunity for nursing practicum experiences provided by the University and its clinical affiliates, I accept and agree to the following terms and conditions for those experiences.
-Acknowledgement of the SON Handbook in My record tracker includes acceptance of these terms and conditions.
+Submission of the intent to enroll form upon admission, registration in nursing courses and acknowledgement of the SON Handbook in MCE includes acceptance of these terms and conditions.

 - 1. I understand that in order to begin and remain enrolled in practicum courses, I must provide throughout my enrollment in the School of Nursing (SON) and at my own expense a current, completed Student Health History Form provided by the SON.
-I must also provide at my expense evidence of annual TB screening and CPR certification.
-I must complete Bloodborne Pathogen training, annually, provided by the SON. - 2.
+I must also provide at my expense evidence of initial 2 step TB screening and annual attestations as outlined and American Heart Association CPR certification.
+I must complete Bloodborne Pathogen training and Agency Core Module orientation, annually, provided by the SON. - 2.
 I understand that neither the clinical facilities to which I may be assigned, nor the University will, as a result of that assignment, be responsible for any costs of first aid, emergency treatment, or other treatment that I may receive which is provided by such clinical facilities, and that it is my responsibility to provide for these costs, whether by a program of private medical insurance or otherwise. - 3.
-I hereby consent to disclose to any clinical facility to which I may be assigned personally identifiable information from my University educational records, including but not limited to the Student Health History Form, professional liability insurance, annual Bloodborne Pathogen training, CPR certification, Drug Testing results and results of a Criminal Background Check, as may be necessary to permit the University or the clinical facility to evaluate my fitness to begin or to continue in the clinical experience - 4.
+I hereby consent to disclose to any clinical facility to which I may be assigned personally identifiable information from my University educational records, including but not limited to the Student Health History Form, professional liability insurance, annual Bloodborne Pathogen training, CPR certification, Drug Testing results and results of a Criminal Background Check, as may be necessary to permit the University or the clinical facility to evaluate my fitness to begin or to continue in the clinical experience.
+Such disclosure will occur through enrollment in My Clinical Exchange (MCE). - 4.
 I agree to disclose to my practicum instructor any medical, psychological or psychiatric conditions I have that may affect my ability to provide safe clinical care. - 5.
 I agree to provide to my practicum instructor, upon request, a medical release statement from my health care provider, verifying that I am able to participate in clinical assignments in a way that is consistent with safe clinical practice and not pose a threat to the health and safety of others.
 Health conditions for which a medical release may be requested include, but are not limited to, infectious diseases, fractured limbs/limbs in casts or immobilizers, hospitalization for any reason, and pregnancy/postpartum (care of clients with certain conditions may be prohibited for pregnant care providers). - 6.
 I understand that I am responsible for providing my own transportation to assigned clinical facilities at my own expense. - 7.
 I understand the University or the clinical facility may withdraw me from or reject me for further clinical practice if I demonstrate or engage in any unsafe or unprofessional behavior.

-Revised: 8/00, 7/02, 2/06, 8/12 with approval of University Counsel (8-10-12), 8/16; 7/18

-Reviewed: 6/03, 6/04, 8/05, 8/08, 6/10, 7/13, 8/14, 8/16, 7/18, 8/19, 8/20
+Date of Origin: 7/99 Revised: 8/00, 7/02, 2/06, 8/12 with approval of University Counsel (8-10-12), 8/16; 7/18.
+8/20 Reviewed: 6/03, 6/04, 8/05, 8/08, 6/10, 7/13, 8/14, 8/16, 7/18, 8/19, 8/20, 8/21, 8/22